3dd13/HKUST-Career-Development-Sharing.-April-2011./_posts/2011-04-15-14-28-53-learning-languages.markdown

-Learning Languages
+e.g. Learning Languages
 ---------

-Japanese
+I.<br/>
-- Traveling
+I like traveling and Japanese Drama, <br/> so I went to HKUSpace to learn Japanese

-- TV drama
+II.<br/>

-English
+I would like to learn English, <br/> so I
-- IT Crowd, The Office, Little Britain, Big Bang Theory
+- watched IT Crowd, The Office, Little Britain, Big Bang Theory
-- Read english books
+- read English detective novels